adventuretocode/Shopify-help/orders/Fulfillment/README.md

 Fulfillment isn't a whole order.
+But rather groups of items in an order.

-There are 2 levels to an order fulfillment
+There are 3 levels to consider
+Order => FulfillmentOrder => FulfillmentOrderLineItem

+The order is used to get the other 2 information FulfillmentOrder and FulfillmentOrderLineItem

+The 2 other levels:
 - `gid://shopify/FulfillmentOrder/<NUMBER>`
 - `gid://shopify/FulfillmentOrderLineItem/<NUMBER>`